EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 [Serverless computing for data-processing applications](https://www.egi.eu/about/newsletters/serverless-computing-for-data-processing-applications-in-egi/) in EGI, please select OSCAR from the list of LRMS (Local Resource Management System).
 OSCAR supports data-driven serverless computing for file-processing applications.
-Services will be triggered in response to a file upload to an object storage back-end in order to execute a user-defined shell script inside a container provisioned out of an user-defined Docker image.
+Services will be triggered in response to a file upload to an object storage backend in order to execute a user-defined shell script inside a container provisioned out of an user-defined Docker image.
 These will be orchestrated as a Kubernetes batch jobs.
-The output data will be uploaded to any object storage back-ends support.
+The output data will be uploaded to any object storage backends support.
 Synchronous invocations available.

 See the documentation to deploy an elastic Kubernetes cluster with the OSCAR platform with EC3:
 [Deploy OSCAR with EC3](https://docs.oscar.grycap.net/deploy-ec3/)